cylc/cylc-admin/docs/proposal-group-trigger.md

 which is likely not the desired behaviour if there is any dependence between them (so, currently, we just avoid doing that).

-I propose that we change the default manual triggering to:
+We should change the default manual triggering behaviour for a group of tasks to:
+ 1. force satisfy any off-group prerequisites, to prevent a stall
- 1. respect any internal dependencies between the target tasks, and
+ 1. respect any in-group dependencies (i.e., leave them to be satisfied by the triggered flow)
- 2. automatically satisfy any off-group (i.e., off-flow) prerequisites

-If there are no dependencies between the target tasks, this replicates current behaviour because (2) automatically satisfies all the prerequisites.
+If there are no dependencies between the target tasks, this replicates current behaviour because all prerequisites get satisfied as off-group.

 If there are any internal dependencies, this makes rerunning any sub-graph in Cylc 8 (where the tasks can be identified as a group) very easy.

+This also solves the problem of how to "trigger a whole cycle" easily in Cylc 8, because it will automatically identify the initial tasks of the cycle, and satisfy any inter-cycle (off-group) prerequisites.

 ## Implementation

 The group of tasks to trigger can be identified by family name, glob, or list.

-Examine all prerequisites, and set (satisfy) any that point outside of the group, to:
+Examine all prerequisites, and satisfy any that come from outside of the group, to:
 - immediately trigger the initial tasks of the group, and
 - satisfy any off-flow prerequisites that would otherwise cause a stall

 ### Details

    1. match n=0 and future tasks to command args, and record all the task IDs
-   1. (if not triggering with `--flow=new` then erase the previous flow from each task in the group - depends on remove extension implementation)
+   1. by default (no use of `--flow`) erase the flow history from each task
    1. examine the prerequisites of each task in the group
        - for n=0 tasks, just query their prerequisites
        - for future tasks, use taskdef methods to compute their prerequisites
-   1. satisfy any off-flow prerequisites
+   1. satisfy any off-group prerequisites
        - this spawns the owner tasks into n=0, avoiding a future stall
-   1. spawn any parentless tasks in the group (i.e. `cylc set --pre=all`)
+   1. spawn any parentless tasks in the group (i.e., `cylc set --pre=all`)

-Note this also solves the problem of how to "trigger a whole cycle" easily, because it will automatically identify the initial tasks of the cycle, and set any off-flow (inter-cycle) prerequisites.

 ### UI